dbo99/csdvr----calsimII-data-vis-in-r/README.md

 # csdvr
  calsim data vis in r. |
  version 1.0_8.10.2018 |
- filter, visualize, and analyze calsim output for any number of variables and moderate number of calsim scenarios (<40) | export report/presentation ready images (eg jpgs, pdfs) or interactive plots (html)
+ filter, visualize, and analyze calsim output for any number of variables and reasonable number of calsim scenarios | export report/presentation ready images (eg jpgs, pdfs) or interactive plots (html)

 ### uses ###